 Buen Retiro Park, July 2013.
 This 350-acre public park on the edge of the city centre serves as the ultimate urban oasis.
 There are numerous sculptures, monuments and galleries, a large lake and an impressive rose garden and art exhibition house known as The Crystal Palace (Palacio de Cristal).
 An admittedly reflective place for someone in my state of mind, I’ve always thought of my afternoon here as the beginning of a long healing process.

 Casa De Campo, July 2013.
 Head west of Central Madrid for this massive urban park, a seven square mile complex home to the city zoo and an amusement park (Parque de Attraciones).
-Interested in visiting neither, we opted to jump on the cable car (Teleférico) for fine views over the area.
+We opted to simply jump on the cable car (Teleférico) for fine views over the area.
 Passing over The Manzanares River, not even the naff educational recording (“What is Casa De Campo daddy?”
 “Well son”…) could spoil the trip.
 The two and a half kilometer journey takes a swift ten minutes.
 On the other side, there are a variety of walking routes to choose from.